cmmr/interprocess/README.md

 ### Mutexes

-An exclusive lock is acquired by default.
+An exclusive advisory lock is acquired by default.
 For a shared lock, use `shared = TRUE`.
+Set `file = <path>` to use a filepath hash for the name.

 ``` r
 tmp <- tempfile()